Jeann-Carlos/cslabproject/README.md

    ```
    sudo crontab -e
    ```
-   When you open the file, it should contain this line at the end: `*/3 * * * * program_name >/dev/null 2>&1`
+  This line should appear at the end of the file when you open it (unless you used your own ISO): `*/3 * * * * program_name >/dev/null 2>&1`
-   Modify it to choose when the process should look for new files sent by the cleint pc, by default the scan will run every 3 mins
+   Server: Change it to specify when the process should look for fresh files sent by the client pc; the scan will run every 3 minutes by default.
+   Client: Change it to specify when the process should start a scan and send files to the Vpn server.

    Crontab Syntax:
    ![GitHub Logo](https://i2.wp.com/www.adminschoice.com/wp-content/uploads/2009/12/crontab-layout.png?resize=768%2C341&ssl=1)